 Kiewit constructed the Dry Creek Pedestrian Bridge, The 760-foot covered walkway is the longest single pedestrian bridge span to date over Interstate 25 and connects the light rail station on the west side of the highway with the Inverness business park on the east side.

 The Woodhouse renovations project involved the renovation and addition of multiple spaces at an auto dealership.
-The project included adding 3,500 square feet of showroom space, a 1,250 square foot parts receiving area and renovating a 40,000 square foot show room/office facility.
+The project included adding 3,500 square feet of showroom space and a 1,250-square-foot parts receiving area, and renovating a 40,000-square-foot show room/office facility.